What is Wacatac trojan?

 Update: November 15, 2018

-Click “Skip” button to close the window and use the default settings, or click “Get Started” to see an quick guide that will allow you get to know AdGuard better.
+- After the installation is complete, press “Skip” to close the installation program and use the default settings, or press “Get Started” to see an quick tutorial which will help you get to know AdGuard better.

-Each time, when you run your PC, AdGuard will start automatically and stop unwanted advertisements, block phishing websites, as well as other harmful or misleading web-pages.
-For an overview of all the features of the program, or to change its settings you can simply double-click on the AdGuard icon, that is located on your desktop.
+- In most cases, the default settings are enough and you don’t need to change anything.
+Each time, when you run your computer, AdGuard will launch automatically and stop unwanted advertisements, block harmful and misleading webpages.
+For an overview of all the features of the program, or to change its settings you can simply double-click on the icon called AdGuard, which can be found on your desktop.